 The settlement provided some notable gains.
-But sadly, the majority of trees will still be lost as the parking deck goes forward.
+But sadly, the majority of trees were lost.

-1) The City agrees to preserve 10 additional Grant Park trees.
+1) The City agreed to preserve 10 additional Grant Park trees.
 Five are in the bowl, five are down by the pond.

-2) The City agrees NOT to stockpile dirt in the bowl during construction.
-This will minimize damage to the surrounding trees and the 4 specimen trees which are to be preserved in the middle of the bowl.
+2) The City agreed NOT to stockpile dirt in the bowl during construction.
+This minimized damage to the surrounding trees, including 4 specimen trees which were to be preserved in the middle of the bowl.

-3) The City agrees to attempt to save #2745, the large water oak on the corner of Boulevard and Confederate.
-The City also agrees to attempt to save #2731, the 100 year old white oak in the southern end of the Boulevard lot.
+3) The City agreed to attempt to save #2745, the large water oak on the corner of Boulevard and Confederate.
+The City also agreed to attempt to save #2731, the 100 year old white oak in the southern end of the Boulevard lot.

-5) The City agrees to turn the southern end of the current Boulevard lot into greenspace.
-They will cover the remaining asphalt with dirt and greenery.
-(Ripping out the asphalt would likely damage the roots of the remaining trees, more than leaving it in).
-This area will not be a bus parking lot.
+5) The City agreed to turn the southern end of the current Boulevard lot into greenspace by covering the remaining asphalt with dirt and greenery.
+(Ripping out the asphalt, if not done properly, could damage the tree roots.).

 6) The bandstand on top of the deck will be redesigned as a pavilion.